Skip to content ↓

 How do we teach reading from Year 2 to Year 6?

 From (Spring) Year 2 to Year 6 the children learn to appreciate texts at a greater depth and analyse them in greater detail, using Complete Comprehension as a vehicle to deliver our reading lessons.
-This scheme has been adapted to suit the
+This scheme has been adapted to suit the needs of the school and our lesson design approach, with a huge focus on vocabulary and the children being active readers.
+We have also adapted the programme to support children in reading fluently.

 Children are exposed to high quality, age-appropriate texts throughout reading lessons.
 Our texts are also chosen based on the richness of learning they bring to our specific reading skills.
 We aim to cover a wide variety of authors, genres and topics to broaden our children’s horizons and widen their children’s cultural capital.
 In lesson one, children explore the vocabulary in the text, breaking down any issues in terms of understanding.
 In lesson two, the children discuss the text as a whole, making sense of it so that they can access lesson 3 and 4, where the children learn a specific reading skill, linked to comprehension.
 These skills are constantly revisited throughout the year.
 They are: word meaning, retrieval, summarising, inference, prediction, relationships (in terms of structure and characters), word choice, author intent and comparison.